 by Jeff Crippen with Rebecca Davis.
 Pastor and author Jeff Crippen presents Christ’s body with a work steeped in Scripture that lays before us a map of the abusive mind, the tactics of abuse, the effects abuse has on its victims, and the tragic way our churches have failed the victims of this sin.
 He issues a clarion call for those who love Christ to answer the call to love the oppressed and speak for the victims – together we can root out the wolves in the midst of the flock and unmask the domestic abuser in the church hiding in our pews.

 by Barbara Roberts.
 If you have questions about the permissibility of divorce this book explains the scriptural dilemmas of abuse victims in regard to separation and divorce, carefully examines the scriptures and scholarly research, and shows how the Bible sets victims of abuse free from bondage and guilt.
 It will help victims throw off the unbiblical traditions they have been in bondage to and get free from their abusers.
-Read reviews of this book at Barbara’s website.
-Here is an additional review of this book by Ps.
+Read reviews at of this book at Barbara’s website by theologians, by pastoral carers, and by others Here is an additional review of this book by Ps.
 Dave Orrison.

 ***IMPORTANT NOTE: While we endorse Lundy’s writings about the dynamics of domestic abuse, we do not recommend anyone attend the ‘healing retreats’ Lundy Bancroft offers or become involved in his ‘Peak Living Network.”
 See our post, ACFJ Does Not Recommend Lundy Bancroft’s Retreats or His New Peak Living Network for more about our concerns.